Thursday, July 28, 2022

 "Dr. Niemann" is, of course, lying to "Talbott" and wants the "Frankenstein Monster" to kill two more of the men who sent him to prison.
 Meanwhile, "Larry" turns into the Wolf Man and kills a villager.

-"Niemann" blames "Daniel" for what has gone wrong, and in their argument, the "Frankenstein Monster" throws "Daniel" out of a window to his death.
-The villagers show up and chase the "Frankenstein Monster", holding the squirming "Dr. Niemann" into a swamp, and they both sink into quicksand.
+"Niemann" blames "Daniel" for what has gone wrong, and during their argument.
+The "Frankenstein Monster" throws "Daniel" out of a window to his death.
+Next, the villagers show up and chase the "Frankenstein Monster", holding the squirming "Dr. Niemann" into a swamp, and they both sink into quicksand.

 Three "B" Westerns, one, 1944's "Can't Help Singing", was a musical Western, starring Deanna Durbin and Robert Paige, that followed "House of Frankenstein".
 Then the uncredited role of a "Cowboy", in the "A" List, 1945, "Saratoga Trunk", starring Gary Cooper, Ingrid Bergman and Flora Robson.